NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 # Automated Conformance Testing for JavaScript Engines via Deep Compiler Fuzzing: Artifact

-We provide a pre-configured live server with a [Python Jupyter Notebook](#jupyter) and a [Docker Image](#docker) to support artifact for our paper (COMFORT) on PLDI 2021 paper on Javascript Conformance Testing.
+We provide a [Docker Image](#docker) to support artifact for our paper (COMFORT) on PLDI 2021 paper on Javascript Conformance Testing.

 Our docker image contains reduced-size data sets for evaluating our GPT-2 based test program generator, test case mutation and reduction, and differential tester.
 The full dataset is quite large (>100 GB uncompressed), and we are working on finding a method for sharing it with the community.
 The idea is that this directory contains minimal working examples which can be evaluated in a reasonable amount of time.
 All of our code and data will be open-sourced upon publication and has been developed with extensibility as a primary goal.

-# Getting Start Guide <br id = "jupyter" >
-For convenience, we have provided a pre-configured live server with a Python Jupyter Notebook to work through our techiques (Please see the ReadMe document on the AE submission website on how to access the Notebook).
-The notebook provides instructions on how to test our techniques on a small-scale dataset.

-Note that we do not log IP addresses or other accessing information, but if you have concerns on this, you could use a [Tor Browser](https://www.torproject.org/download/) to access our demo website.

-**While it is possible to create your own copy of our Jupyter Notebook usng [the code](https://github.com/NWU-NISL-Fuzzing/COMFORT/tree/main/artifact_evaluation/Jupyter) provided, we recommend to use the configured server as it is non-trivial to configure the Notebook locally within a docker container**.

 # Step-by-Step Instructions <br id = "docker">
 *Disclaim: